KieranWynn/pyquaternion/docs/index.md

 If you want to learn more about quaternions and how they apply to certain problems, you can read about quaternions [here](http://en.wikipedia.org/wiki/Quaternion), and their application to rotations [here](http://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation).

+## Installation
+To start, you will need to install *pyquaternion* into your environment.

+Go into the pyquaternion repository root directory (the one with setup.py and README.md):

+    $ cd <path-to-repo>

+> [Optional] If you are using virtual environments, switch to or create your environment of choice now:

+    $ workon myEnv

+Now run the install script to install *pyquaternion* and its dependencies

+    $ python setup.py install

+> Note: pyquaternion requires [Numpy](http://www.numpy.org) for the representation of arrays and matrices.
+Chances are if you're needing quaternions, you've been dealing with numerical computation and you're already familiar with numpy.
+If not, don't worry, it will be installed into your environment automatically.

+Great, you now have pyquaternion installed and you're ready to roll.
+Or pitch.
+Or yaw.
+No judging here :)

+## Basic Usage

-To start, you will need to import the *Quaternion* object from the *pyquaternion* module:
+In your code, simply import the *Quaternion* object from the *pyquaternion* module:

 	>>> from pyquaternion import Quaternion

-> Note: if this gives you an error, you may be missing a dependency.
-See the [dependencies](#dependencies) section for how to install them.

 Next, create a Quaternion object to describe your desired rotation: